Shippable/docs/sources/platform/integration/docker-private-registry.md

 # Docker Private Registry Integration (Deprecated)

+## Deprecation Note
+This integration has been deprecated.
+A new integration called [Docker Registry](/platform/integration/dockerRegistryLogin) has been introduced which can be used instead.
+It aims to simplify and unify existing Docker Hub, Docker Private/Trusted Registry functionalities.

+If you have any existing Docker Private Registry account integrations, you can continue to use them.

+---

 The [Docker Private Registry](https://docs.docker.com/registry/deploying/) Integration is used to connect Shippable DevOps Assembly Lines platform to a privately hosted Docker Hub so that you can pull and push Docker images.

 ## Adding account integration